The Comprehensive Guide to Home Warranty Roof Coverage

-Yes, many home warranty companies offer plans that cover roof leaks.
+The answer to a very common question – does home warranty cover roof leaks is Yes!
+Many home warranty companies offer plans that cover roof leaks.
 Some companies may offer it as an additional option to be appended to any plan.

 A home warranty does not cover roof replacement, so you will not be able to get this service.
 But, homeowner’s insurance may cover roof replacement under some circumstances like damage from windstorms and hail.
 If you still have a roof structural warranty, it may also cover roof replacement.

 Homeowner’s insurance does not cover roof leak repairs unless the damage is due to the conditions specified under the policy.
 Leaks due to regular wear and tear come under the purview of a home warranty.

 Does Home Warranty Cover Water Damage From a Roof Leak?